-- Higher awareness of the individual responsibility in professional life - Ability to influence work / life balance by finding more satisfaction in professional life - · Higher self-consciousness tackle a specific challenge.
+- Higher awareness of the individual responsibility in professional life. - Ability to influence work / life balance by finding more satisfaction in professional life

+Higher self-consciousness Course-specific contributions to AoL competency goals (CG 1-6) CG1: Discussion and case studies in international student groups in English language.
+CG3: Students will learn to identify ethical problems in business cases They will know how to choose the correct theory/approach to tackle a specific challenge.
 Students will be aware of the positive and negative consequences of their decision.
 CG4: Students will have tools to implement CSR-strategies into business.
 They will learn how to identify the challenges and the methods appropriate to tackle them.
 Finally, students will be aware of the legal, economic and ethical consequences of their decisions.
 Content/ indicative syllabus Definitions of and approaches to CSR Overview Corporate Governance Standards Case studies Management tools for the integration of a CSR strategy CSR rankings, ratings and certifications Teaching and learning methodology The course is taught in a classical "seminaristic - style", meaning that after an introduction by the professor, the students will have to do research work on their own to apply theoretical knowledge to practical phenomena in worldwide business.
 Class discussions on contemporary cases and problems will form a major part of this course.
 Students will be asked to do research online and in books.
 Miscellaneous The module contributes to the profile in Leadership.
 Indicative reading list Carroll, A. & Buchholtz, A. K. (2015) Business and Society: Ethics and Stakeholder Management (9th ed.).
 Cengage Learning.
 Crane, A. et al. (2009).
 The Oxford Handbook of Corporate Social Responsibility.
 Oxford: Oxford University Press.
 Vertigans, S. Idowu, S. O. (2017).
 Corporate Social Responsibility - Academic Insights and Impacts.
 Berlin: Springer.
 A list of further literature will be handed out at the beginning of the semester.